pefatum/click_tracker/README.md

 # click_tracker
-Simple website that tracks user activity
+Simple website that tracks clicks

+Using this as a simple use case for event streaming